 LADURÉE

-Would you believe the popular address on the Champs-Elysées only opened in 1997?
+Would you believe the popular address on the Champs-Elysées only opened in 1997 and has just undergone another refurbishment?
 Thanks to architect, Jacques Garcia, the ambience is second empire reminiscent of the original tea room at 16-18 Rue Royale which is celebrating its 160 anniversary.
 Choice of elegant rooms including the Salon Castiglione on the 1st floor, library and chocolaterie.
-It gets popular around teatime (any time really!), so I recommend booking in advance to avoid disappointment at either address.
+It's particularly popular around teatime, so I recommend booking in advance to avoid disappointment at either address.
 Otherwise there’s the ‘overflow’ annex on the Champs-Elysée’s covered terrace which, personally, isn’t quite the same elegance for the same high prices.

 Ladurée, 75 Avenue des Champs-Elysées, Paris 8